jfecher/ante/README.md

 The best place to follow ante's development is in the official discord: https://discord.gg/BN97fKnEH2.
 There is also the mostly inactive subreddit at [/r/ante](https://reddit.com/r/ante) which is mainly used for questions about the language rather than development updates.
-You can also feel to file issues or ask questions on this repository.
+You can also feel free to file issues or ask questions on this repository.

 ---